nccgroup/44Con2013Game/README.md

 44Con2013Game
 =============

-The NCC Group Game from 44CON 2013 - a knowledge multiple choice game for cinferences
+The NCC Group Game from 44CON 2013 - a knowledge based multiple choice game for conferences

 Released as open source by NCC Group Plc - http://www.nccgroup.com/